 Brett Turner, Senior Attorney, Family Law, National Legal Research Group

 But this purpose was quickly overtaken by events.
 Perhaps motivated in part by the difficulty of determining which state's law applies, the post-Windsor case law has held with near-uniformity that the states cannot constitutionally restrict same-sex marriage at all.
-If this trend continues, the federal courts will soon force all states not only to recognize out-of-state same-sex marriages but also to permit such marriages by their own citizens.

 This blog therefore evolved into a more general attempt to collect post-Windsor case law on same-sex marriage.
 As the reader will see, the author has grown somewhat critical of the current trend to resolve the nationwide dispute over same-sex marriage by federal court decision.
 Same-sex marriage is almost certainly coming, and coming quickly, but it will come with more legitimacy and ultimately more support if it comes through the normal processes of state law, at least until the number of states recognizing same-sex marriage reaches 50%.

 Please scroll down past the "Read More" to find articles discussing the various aspects of United States v.
 Windsor.

 Brett Turner, Senior Attorney, National Legal Research Group